Financial Literacy for Dads: 7 Reasons It’s Crucial for Every Family

 The Bible says that, “a good man leaves an inheritance to his children’s children.”
 While inheritance involves more than just money and possessions, most parents choose to pass down riches to their children.
 I’m sure they are handing them over with good intentions and love.
 Unfortunately, inherited fortune often does more harm than good when handed to financially incompetent descendants.

 The truth is, passed down wealth has the potential to ruin our children’s lives.
-The accumulation of money and possessions over time is usually accompanied by challenges that build one’s character.
+The accumulation of money and possessions over time is often accompanied by challenges that build one’s character.
 Those who did not earn the money will almost never appreciate how difficult it was to create wealth.
 We will only produce entitled heirs if we hand over our assets without giving them proper financial training.

-There are scammers out there who are always ready to pounce on the ignorant.
-Financial literacy is a weapon against those predators.
-Here’s an example.
-Did you know that you are already making great money if you earn 15% from your investments per year?
-With this knowledge, you’ll be more cautious when someone tells you that he’ll make your money earn more than this amount.
+For example: Did you know that achieving a 10-15% annual return on your investments is no easy feat?
+With this knowledge, you’ll be more cautious when someone tells you that he can make your money earn more than this amount.
 Ignore, especially those who say they can double or triple your capital in three months.
 There’s no such thing.

 Another red flag to watch out for is the word “guarantee“.
 The truth is, there are no guarantees in the financial world.
 We all play by the risks we can tolerate: high risks give high returns; low risks give low returns.
 If someone promises you a low risk with a high return investment, then it’s a potential scam.
 On the other end, I’m sure nobody wants to venture into anything high risk with low return.

-Here’s a quick overview of risk tolerance:
+A quick overview of risk tolerance:

 • High-risk, high-return = Aggressive investor.